jhyang13/Python-Credit-Risk-Classification/README.md

 #### Create a Logistic Regression Model with the Original Data

-Use your knowledge of logistic regression to complete the following steps:
+Use the knowledge of logistic regression to complete the following steps:

 1. Fit a logistic regression model by using the training data (`X_train` and `y_train`).